-Qualifying for UEFA EURO 2020 remains largely the same (with 24 finalists in all), although the European Qualifiers are starting later than normal – the March after a major tournament instead of immediately in September (i.e. March 2019 rather than September 2018 in this case).
+Qualifying for UEFA EURO 2020 remains largely the same (with 24 finalists in all), although the European Qualifiers started later than normal – the March after a major tournament instead of immediately in September (i.e. March 2019 rather than September 2018 in this case).
 No team will gain automatic qualification as hosts (there are 12 host nations in all).

 Qualifying group stage (20 teams qualify)

 The 55 teams were split into ten groups of five or six.
 Four of the five groups of five contain one team that has qualified for the UEFA Nations League Finals.
 The top two from each group will qualify for the final tournament, determining the first 20 places.

 The last four EURO places will be won through the European Qualifiers play-offs, which will be contested by the 16 UEFA Nations League group winners (i.e. the four group winners in each of the four divisions).